BloomBooks/bloom-docs/docs/Advanced-Topics-for-Large-Book-Projects/Technical-Errata/ePUB-errata.md

 There are many ePUB readers available for Windows, Android, iOS and Linux, but these readers vary in their ability to comply with the ePUB3 standard.
 As a result, you cannot depend on them to faithfully display the contents of a Bloom book, play sign language videos, or to play audio of Bloom Talking Books.

-In the follow two charts, we present some notes on our testing with various readers, first for **Fixed** mode ePUBs, and secondly, for **Flowable** mode ePUBs.
+In the following two charts, we present some notes on our testing with various readers, first for **Fixed** mode ePUBs, and secondly, for **Flowable** mode ePUBs.

 ### Performance of various ePUB readers for Bloom <u>Fixed-</u>mode ePUBs